-In the third quarter of 2019, legal risk remained Low-Medium, similar to the estimate in the first and second quarters of 2019 and in the 2018 annual report, due to the agreement signed by the Bank and by US authorities.
+In the second quarter of 2019, legal risk remained Low-Medium, similar to the estimate in the first quarter of 2019 and in the 2018 annual report, due to the agreement signed by the Bank and by US authorities.
 For more information see Note 10.B.4 to the financial statements.